 It is also a common standard to put additional information in a sub-object

-to differentiate it from the type
+called payload to differentiate it from the type.

 // app/js/actions/points.js